• Skip to main content

 • Family Travel

-You are here: Home / Activities & Crafts / Fun Salt Paint Art Project For Kids
+You are here: Home / Lifestyle / Salt Painting For Kids: A Fun New Art Project

 • Tweet

 The sky has provided inspiration for many artist from Van Gogh to Dali.
 Whether it is a pale sunrise, a cloudy midday, a rosy sunset or a blue starry night, the sky makes a beautiful painting.
 Your child will have fun painting what he or she sees in nature.
-I love helping children express their creative side so I am so happy to share this salt paint art project today, sponsored by KinderCare Learning Centers.
+I love helping children express their creative side so I am so happy to share this salt painting for kids tutorial.
+This art project was provided by KinderCare Learning Centers.
+Salt painting is a fun, creative art activity where salt is used to create textured designs.
+It’s often used as a craft for kids but can also be an artistic medium for all ages.

 This art project for kids is about free-form expression.
 Using the salt paint, encourage your child to create the sky as he sees it or the sun that lives inside his heart!
-Kids are so creative- you may be surprised to see what they imagine as the sky.
-The salt paint will have a shiny finish when it dries that will add another fun element to this art project.
+Kids are so creative.
+You may be surprised to see what they imagine as the sky.
+The watercolor salt painting will have a shiny finish when it dries.
+That will add another fun element to this art project.

 Easy Salt Paint Art Project For Kids Tutorial: